dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+After listening to my tutor's advise, I devide to go for the elementSpacing of 5 or 4.
+Now I will render the input_1 and input_3.

 I applied elementSpacing in 10 to input_1, 5 to input_2 and 2 to input_3.
 Just want to find the best scale for my project.

 Part 4: